+So you’re engaged!
+Congrats!
+If you need to know how to get married in Canada, we’re here to help.
 Have you ever seen one of those Hollywood movies in which a couple decides to get married right now?
 (Mamma Mia comes to mind – you remember that plot twist at the end?)
 Well, you can’t do that in real life, at least not anywhere in Canada.
 You need to get your legal ducks in a row before you can say “I do.”
 That means getting a marriage license (except in Quebec, where the process is a bit different).
-So along with “find an officiant” and “decide on vows,” add “get marriage license” to your ceremony to-do list.
+So along with “find an officiant” and “decide on wedding vows,” add “get marriage license” to your ceremony to-do list.

-Here’s how to get a marriage license in Canada.
+Here’s how to get married in Canada and where to get a marriage license.

 For region-specific marriage license deets, pick a link: